ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoInput.md

 - {{PARTY2}} and Known Element Enteprises LLC will jointly complete the development of signup, payment, provisioning micro services for {{ANCILLARY_BUSINESSES}}.
 The code will be developed as micro services and made available for use by the other businesses.

 ## Rresponsibilities and context for {{PARTY2}}

+- {{PARTY2}} will have total control over ThePeerNet/TeamRental/YourDreamNameHere/MerchantsOfHope.
+They can be closed/opensource, whatever you want.

 - you want to be a leader, be in the driver seat, put your brand/stamp on everything